bichanna/bichanna/README.md

 # Hi there, I'm Nobuharu Shimazu 👋

 I'm a Japanese high school student living in Chicago. <br>
-I aim to be proficient in these three languages: Python for web backend (Django), Nim for low-level-ish programming, and Dart for cross-platform apps (Flutter).
+I aim to be proficient in these three languages: Python (Django) for web backend, Nim for low-level-ish programming, and Dart (Flutter) for cross-platform apps.

 **What I'm learning**
  - Django Web Framework (Python)